stm32duino/VL53L1/README.md

 # VL53L1
-Arduino library to support the VL53L1 Time-of-Flight ranging sensor with advanced multi-zone and multi-object detection
+Arduino library to support the VL53L1 Time-of-Flight ranging sensor with advanced multi-zone and multi-object detection.
+This sensor uses I2C to communicate.
+An I2C instance is required to access to the sensor.
+The APIs provide simple distance measure and multi-object detection in both polling and interrupt modes.

 ## API

 This sensor uses I2C to communicate.
 And I2C instance is required to access to the sensor.

 The API provides simple distance measure and multi-object detection.

+## Examples

+There are 2 examples with the VL53L1 library.

+* VL53L1_Sat_HelloWorld: This example code is to show how to get multi-object detection and proximity values of the VL53L1 satellite sensor in polling mode.

+* VL53L1_Sat_HelloWorld_Interrupt: This example code is to show how to get multi-object detection and proximity values of the VL53L1 satellite sensor in interrupt mode.

 ## Note